hominidae/agi-esp8266/README.md

  2. Next, you're going to need to install the Arduino IDE libraries used:

- (Note: Usually, this is your documents directory under Arduino/libraries)
+ (Note: Usually, this is your documents directory within "Arduino/libraries")

  These are the libraries you need to install to your Arduino IDE: